xyzeez/fast-react-pizza-co/README.md

 In this project, I build a pizza ordering web app covering topics such as:

+- Redux
+- Creating a Reducer and Redux Store
+- Working with Action Creators
+- State Slices
-- What is React
+- Connecting Redux App with React
-- How to create a project in React
+- Dispatching Actions
-- What are components and how they work
+- Redux Middleware and Thunks
-- Component Styling
-- JSX
-- Props
+- Making an API Call with Redux Thunks
-- Conditional Rendering
+- Redux DevTools
+- Redux Toolkit (RTK) and Creating Store with RTK
+- Creating Slices with RTK
+- Redux vs Context API
+- Fetching Data With useFetcher

 ### Screenshot